Zum Hauptinhalt springen

 Experiencing knee pain during or after a run may be due to excessive pressure between your kneecap and thighbone.
 This pain may come and go and is usually felt at the front of your knee, although the exact site of pain is often hard to pinpoint.

 Throughout your life, your joints will go through inevitable wear and tear.
-Regelmäßige körperliche Aktivität is integral to maintaining a full range of motion in your joints, but it's important to balance high-impact exercise with low-impact activity and rest.
+Regular physical activity is integral to maintaining a full range of motion in your joints, but it's important to balance high-impact exercise with low-impact activity and rest.

-Williams summarises the essential considerations for runners: "Ultimately, how running impacts your joints will depend on how you run, how often you run, and how far you run, as well as any injury history."
+Williams summarises the essential considerations for runners, explaining: "Ultimately, how running impacts your joints will depend on how you run, how often you run, and how far you run, as well as any injury history."

 Lesen Sie unten weiter

-Having joint wear and tear is a natural part of ageing, and may lead to joint problems such as Schmerzen, stiffness, joint replacement surgeries, and Osteoarthritis later in life.
-Contrary to popular belief, high-impact activities like running do not increase the likelihood of joint complaints on their own.
+Having joint wear and tear is a natural part of ageing, and may lead to joint issues such as Schmerzen, stiffness, joint replacement surgeries, und Osteoarthritis later in life.
+Contrary to popular belief, high-impact activities such as running do not increase the likelihood of joint complaints on their own.

 For instance, many Studien have found no correlation between running and Osteoarthritis - the wearing down of joint cartilage.
 When zeigt die Forschung has shown an association between high-volume or high-intensity running with osteoarthritis, it hasn't been possible to determine whether other factors such as previous injury have played a role.